weecology/lab-manual/content/en/computers-and-programming/rstudio-git-integration.md

+---
+title: "Using Git From RStudio"
+linkTitle: "RStudio + Git"
+---

 Just a brief introduction on how to easily set up a Git/GitHub repo in RStudio:
    * Make sure Git is set up on your computer and in R (ask Ethan for help on this one)
    * Sign into your GitHub account